credentials/credentials_api/README.md

 The Credentials API interfaces to the credential descriptions in `irma_configuration`.
 This is currently its main task.
 The classes responsible for this are contained in `org.irmacard.credentials.info`.
 These are also the primary entry points into this library.
 Furthermore, it provides some generalized functions for working with credential systems.

+*WARNING* This package contains some old code that should be cleaned up soon.

 ## Example of using the DescriptionStore

 TODO: Create an example of setting up the description store and show how it integrates with `irma_configuration`.